Vinothinikupendiran/Protfolio_app/README.md

 ## About the Project:

-  👉A portfolio is a collection of initiatives and initiatives.
-Additional project-related duties and activities may also be included.
+  👉 A portfolio is a collection of projects and programs.
+It may also cover additional duties and tasks connected to the project.
 A portfolio is used to establish centralized management and oversight for numerous projects and programs.

    <p align="right">(<a href="#readme-top">back to top</a>)</p>